bonfire-networks/bonfire-app/docs/DATABASE.md

 * They must be 26 characters in length.
 * The first character must be a digit in the range 0-7.

-To help you with this, the `Pointers.ULID.synthesise!/1` method takes an alphanumeric binary and tries to return you it transliterated into a valid ULID.
+To help you with this, the `Needle.ULID.synthesise!/1` method takes an alphanumeric binary and tries to return you it transliterated into a valid ULID.
 Example usage:

 ```
-iex(1)> Pointers.ULID.synthesise!("itfeedsonthesouls")
+iex(1)> Needle.ULID.synthesise!("itfeedsonthesouls")

 11:20:28.299 [error] Too short, need 9 chars.
 :ok
-iex(2)> Pointers.ULID.synthesise!("itfeedsonthesoulsofmortalsandothers")
+iex(2)> Needle.ULID.synthesise!("itfeedsonthesoulsofmortalsandothers")

 11:20:31.819 [warn]  Too long, chopping off last 9 chars
 "1TFEEDS0NTHES0V1S0FM0RTA1S"
-iex(3)> Pointers.ULID.synthesise!("itfeedsonthesoulsofmortals")
+iex(3)> Needle.ULID.synthesise!("itfeedsonthesoulsofmortals")
 "1TFEEDS0NTHES0V1S0FM0RTA1S"
-iex(4)> Pointers.ULID.synthesise!("gtfeedsonthesoulsofmortals")
+iex(4)> Needle.ULID.synthesise!("gtfeedsonthesoulsofmortals")

 11:21:03.268 [warn]  First character must be a digit in the range 0-7, replacing with 7
 "7TFEEDS0NTHES0V1S0FM0RTA1S"